 Bedwetting is the loss of bladder control during the night.
-The medical term for bedwetting is nocturnal enuresis or enuresis.
-Bedwetting can be an embarrassing issue, but in many cases, it is perfectly normal.
-The American Academy of Child and Adolescent Psychiatry (AACAP) estimates that 15 percent of children over the age of three wet the bed (AACAP, 2011).
+The medical term for bedwetting is nocturnal (nighttime) enuresis.
+Bedwetting can be an uncomfortable issue, but in many cases it’s perfectly normal.

-Bedwetting is a normal developmental stage for some children.
+Bedwetting is a standard developmental stage for some children.
 However, it can be a symptom of underlying illness or disease in adults.
-About two percent of adults suffer from bedwetting, according to the National Association for Continence (NAFC, 2012).
+About 2 percent of adults experience bedwetting, which can be attributed to a variety of causes and may require treatment.

-Physical and psychological conditions can lead to bedwetting in some people.
-Common causes of bedwetting among children and adults include:
+Physical and psychological conditions can lead to some people having bedwetting.
+Common causes of children and adults having bedwetting include:

 - small bladder size

 - stress, fear, or insecurity